xpack/web-llvm/website/docs/api/namespaces/anonymous-functionattrs-cpp-.md

 <tr class="doxyMemberIndexItem">
 <td class="doxyMemberIndexItemType" align="left" valign="top">struct</td>
-<td class="doxyMemberIndexItemName" align="left" valign="top"><a href="/web-llvm/docs/api/structs/anonymous-functionattrs-cpp-/argumentgraphnode">ArgumentGraphNode</a></td>
+<td class="doxyMemberIndexItemName" align="left" valign="top"><a href="/web-llvm/docs/api/structs/anonymous-functionattrs-cpp-/argumentusestracker">ArgumentUsesTracker</a></td>
 </tr>
 <tr class="doxyMemberIndexDescription">
 <td class="doxyMemberIndexDescriptionLeft"></td>
 <td class="doxyMemberIndexDescriptionRight">
-<p>For a given pointer <a href="/web-llvm/docs/api/classes/llvm/argument">Argument</a>, this retains a list of Arguments of functions in the same SCC that the pointer data flows into. <a href="/web-llvm/docs/api/structs/anonymous-functionattrs-cpp-/argumentgraphnode/#details">More...</a></p>
+<p>This tracker checks whether callees are in the SCC, and if so it does not consider that a capture, instead adding it to the "Uses" list and continuing with the analysis. <a href="/web-llvm/docs/api/structs/anonymous-functionattrs-cpp-/argumentusestracker/#details">More...</a></p>
 </td>
 </tr>
 <tr class="doxyMemberIndexSeparator">